- 1 Article Summary: Moving to Italy from UK

 Tuition fees for international schools typically range from €8,000 to €20,000 per year, depending on age group and curriculum.

-Explore available options via the International Schools Database – Italy to compare institutions by location, language and fees.
+Explore available options via the international schools in Italy database to compare institutions by location, language and fees.

 Living in Italy: Lifestyle, Climate & Safety